ZU Arts Initiative - A Cultural Commons Experiment

 Members elect the board.
 Members vote on major spending decisions.
 Members decide programming priorities.
 This isn't OUR nonprofit—it's OURS together.

-Living Wage Minimum
+Fair Wage Minimum

 Artists Lead